Kraton Kacirebonan: History

-The first division of the Sultanate of Cirebon, thus occurred during the crowning of three sons of Panembahan Girilaya: Sultan Sepuh, Sultan Anom, and Panembahan Cirebon in 1677.
-This is a new chapter for the palace of Cirebon, in which the empire was split into three and each ruling and lowering the next emperor.
+The first division of the Sultanate of Cirebon thus occurred during the crowning of three sons of Panembahan Girilaya: Sultan Sepuh, Sultan Anom, and Panembahan Cirebon in 1677.
+This is a new chapter for the Palace of Cirebon, in which the empire was split into three, each ruling and lowering the next emperor.
 Thus, the next rulers of the Cirebon Sultanate are: